Trusted By:

 • The growing role of document automation technology, its pros and cons and what you must never assume when using it.

-Case law and exercises may be used to highlight particular issues.
+Case law and exercises may be used in this facility agreement course to highlight particular issues.

-This course is not a clause-by-clause page turn of a facility agreement, but by examining key drafting principles and examining how facility agreements fit together commercially, it will help you to acquire a set of core key principles that you can apply and adapt to different financing scenarios to draft and negotiate more effectively.
+Facility agreement training is not a clause-by-clause page turn of a facility agreement.
+Examining key drafting principles and how facility agreements fit together commercially, will help you to acquire a set of core key principles that you can apply and adapt to different financing scenarios to draft and negotiate more effectively.

 • Facility agreement concepts can be difficult to adapt to quickly, which can affect the ability to draft and negotiate documents effectively.
 By examining the commercial structure of facility agreements, this course builds on the key concepts essential to approaching drafting from a solid foundation.

-• The course examines some of the key pitfalls in drafting facility agreements in one session that would ordinarily take months or years of experience to acquire.
+• This drafting facility agreement course examines some of the key pitfalls in drafting facility agreements in one session that would ordinarily take months or years of experience to acquire.

-• Our trainer has many years’ experience in training and mentoring junior lawyers and has a unique insight into the drafting problems that they encounter in practice.
+• This trainer has many years of experience training and mentoring junior lawyers and has a unique insight into the drafting problems that they encounter in practice.

-The content of this drafting effectively facility agreements seminar is a ‘must know’ for;
+The content of our facility agreement course is a ‘must know’ for:

-• Any lawyer who is new to facility agreement drafting or reviewing and negotiating facility agreements, or who wishes to know what a facility agreement is;
+• Any lawyer who is new to facility agreement drafting, reviewing and negotiating facility agreements, or who wishes to know what a facility agreement is.

-• Any lawyer who wants to understand the essential foundations and core principles of drafting facility agreements so that they can approach the drafting process effectively, commercially and with confidence and apply those foundations and principles across different types of facility agreements (for example in a term loan facility agreement, LMA leveraged facilities agreement, working capital facility agreement, revolving credit facility agreement, mezzanine facility agreement, or overdraft facility agreement)
+• Any lawyer who wants to understand the essential foundations and core principles of drafting facility agreements so that they can approach the drafting process effectively, commercially and with confidence.
+They should be able to apply those foundations and principles across different types of facility agreements (for example in a term loan facility agreement, LMA leveraged facilities agreement, working capital facility agreement, revolving credit facility agreement, mezzanine facility agreement, or overdraft facility agreement).

-This drafting effectively facility agreements course is also ‘nice to know’ or a useful refresher for;
+Drafting effectively facility agreement training is also ‘nice to know’ or a useful refresher for:

 • Any lawyer who wants to revisit these skills or improve their ability to explain the mechanics of a loan facility agreement and the impact of drafting in plain English.

-With increased pressure on lawyers to provide greater value for money to their clients and time pressures on supervision, understanding how to draft facility agreements effectively is a key part of every banking & finance lawyer’s toolkit.
-It is also important for those lawyers who are involved in the review, negotiation and drafting of changes to facility agreements during a transaction, as the ability to translate commercial intention into drafting quickly and concisely and to advise on potential areas of risk in drafting is key to protecting a client’s position.
+With increased pressure on lawyers to provide greater value for money to their clients and time pressures on supervision, understanding how to effectively draft facility agreements is a key part of every banking & finance lawyer’s toolkit.
+It is also important for those lawyers who are involved in the review, negotiation and drafting of changes to facility agreements during a transaction.
+The ability to quickly and concisely translate commercial intention into drafting and advise on potential areas of risk in drafting is key to protecting a client’s position.

-This unique drafting effectively facility agreements seminar is primarily aimed at lawyers who are new to drafting loan facility agreements, lawyers who want to gain a better understanding of the interplay between drafting, negotiation and commercial awareness and any lawyer who wants to improve their ability to explain the mechanics of a loan facility agreement and the impact of drafting in plain English (a skill that is of fundamental importance to all lawyers, particularly in an age where drafting is becoming more automated).
-This course will allow lawyers to examine their drafting habits and provide practical and useful suggestions to raise awareness of how it can be improved.
+This unique drafting agreement training is primarily aimed at lawyers who are new to drafting loan facility agreements, and lawyers who want to gain a better understanding of the interplay between drafting, negotiation and commercial awareness.
+As well as any lawyer who wants to improve their ability to explain the mechanics of a loan facility agreement and the impact of drafting in plain English (a skill that is of fundamental importance to all lawyers, particularly in an age where drafting is becoming more automated).
+This facility agreement course will allow lawyers to examine their drafting habits and provide practical and useful suggestions to raise awareness of how it can be improved.

 • I liked the interactivity of the questions being asked and answered